mdda/mdda.github.io/_posts/AI/2019-04-16-presentation-at-tensorflow.md

 show a CNN model in TF2
   explain the CNN kernel
     explain pooling (or sneak in via striding the convolutions?) explain the MLP over flat (or sneak past by narrowing to 1x1 via convolutions?) explain the softmax explain the categorical cross-entropy loss fn

 explain the hierarchy of blame explain blame requires derivatives over generic parameterised models

-fit the model to Regular MNIST and then to alternative MNIST
+fit a Convolutional(only) model to Regular MNIST and then to alternative MNIST
   eg: Cancer MNIST (?)
     https://www.kaggle.com/kmader/skin-cancer-mnist-ham10000